werkmatcha/werkmatcha/README.md

 ## We are trying to populate the Matcha from China and Japan since this is a new trend in Germany.

-A lot of matcha producer cannot speak neither german or english in china and japan.
+A lot of matcha producer cannot speak neither german nor english in china and japan.

 The digitalization is also hard for the old matcha producer.